Developmental delays and social skills

 What missing certain milestones can mean

 When it comes to missing social milestones, whether they’re specific (like waving, pointing, and gesturing) or more general (like showing an interest in other children), there are a number of different things that might be going on.
-Babies and toddlers do develop on their own timelines, and it isn’t always easy to tell whether the absence of a milestone means that a child can’t do something, or just that he is less interested in doing that thing.
+Babies and toddlers do develop on their own timelines, and it isn’t always easy to tell whether the absence of a milestone means that a child can’t do something, or just that they are less interested in doing that thing.
 This means it can be helpful to look for the reasons doctors and experts use these milestones, as well as the specific milestones.

 Waving at a developmentally expected point proves that young children are able to and interested in mirroring gestures adults make, and it shows that they’re interested in interacting with other people.